solunian/celeste-savefiles/README.md

 # Celeste Save Files :strawberry:

 What a great game!
 This is just to sync my save files from my desktop to my laptop.
 I'm using the itch.io version by the way.
-I got this idea from Spencer at the [Outernet](https://github.com/hackclub/outernet)!
+I got this idea from Spencer at the [Outernet](https://github.com/hackclub/outernet)! (actually, Steam Cloud syncs files, so... maybe just buy the steam version lol)

 ![game progress](screenshots/2023-10-11.png)
 > game progress as of *2023-10-11 in `0.celeste`*